 The initial public offering price will be substantially higher than the net tangible book value per share of our common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, based on the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-Further, investors purchasing common stock in this offering will contribute approximately % of the total amount invested by stockholders since our inception, but will own only approximately % of the total number of shares of our common stock outstanding after this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$9.29 per share, based on the initial public offering price of \$19.00 per share.
+Further, investors purchasing common stock in this offering will contribute approximately 53% of the total amount invested by stockholders since our inception, but will own only approximately 32% of the total number of shares of our common stock outstanding after this offering.